arista-netdevops-community/cvaas-migration/README.md

 - pushes all the configlets from on-prem to CVaaS
 - creates the container hierarchy (learned from the on-prem facts)
 - moves the devices to their target container and applies the configlets
+- creates a new TerminAttr configlet pointing to CVaaS and appends it to the list of configlets for each device

 ## Prerequisites